-- (c) Counsel of Record who files a pleading must sign it and state counsel's address and phone number. - (d) The mention in a pleading of an accompanying exhibit, of itself and without more, makes such exhibit a part of the pleading.
+- (a) Counsel of Record tendering a pleading gives assurances that it is filed in good faith and not for delay. - (b) A pleading that is sworn to is an affidavit for all purposes for which an affidavit is required or permitted. - (c) Counsel of Record who files a pleading must sign it and state counsel's address and phone number. - (d) The mention in a pleading of an accompanying exhibit, of itself and without more, make such exhibit a part of the pleading.